carpentries-incubator/scrna-seq-analysis/_episodes/03-pre-processing.md

  ```

- We can look into individule files using `head` command.
-The `barcodes.tsv.gz` should contains all the cell barcodes that passed the `cellranger` filter
+ We can look into individual files using `zcat` and `head` command.
+The `barcodes.tsv.gz` should contains all the cell barcodes that passed the `cellranger` filter.

 > FIXME: Fix all the names/sequences when you subset the files